henriqueccmac/dotfiles/README.md

 #### dotfiles
-A backup of relevant workflow dotfiles.
+A backup of my dotfiles.
+If you want barebones performance these are pretty good.
+No plugins!
+Just speed.